 This Day In Writing History

 Carroll, whose real name was Charles Dodgson, had been teaching mathematics at the University of Christ Church, Oxford, when he first met ten-year-old Alice Liddell.
-The newly appointed Dean of the university was Henry Liddell, who had come to Oxford along with his wife and children.
+The new Dean of the university was Henry Liddell, who had come to Oxford along with his wife and children.

 Dodgson became a close friend of the Liddell family, and often took Alice and her siblings out for boat rides.
 Of all the Liddell children, Dodgson was closest to youngest daughter Alice.

 A brilliant mathematician who also possessed an above average talent for wordplay, Dodgson would tell Alice fantastic stories.
 One day, while they were out alone for a rowing trip, Dodgson told Alice a story about a little girl who falls down a rabbit hole and finds herself in a strange and magical world.

 Alice loved all of Dodgson's stories.
 The one about the little girl was her favorite, so she begged him to write a book of his stories.
 He promised her that he would.
 Originally, Alice's Adventures In Wonderland was going to be a 15,500 word novella, but Dodgson expanded it to almost twice that length.

 When he completed the manuscript in November of 1864, which included his own illustrations, he made a handwritten copy that he gave to Alice Liddell as an early Christmas present.

 The homemade book featured the original title, Alice's Adventures Under Ground, and was inscribed, "A Christmas Gift to a Dear Child, in Memory of a Summer Day."
 The "summer day" was a reference to the rowing trip he and Alice had taken the previous summer.